thecapibara/Rewoon/README.md

 1. Open PowerShell or Command Prompt.
 2. Navigate to the `rewoon` directory.
-3. Run the application with the following command:
+3. Run the application with **run.bat** or with the following command:
     ```powershell
     python rewoon.py
     ```